isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 “We abandoned Okinawa during the war and in its aftermath.
 If you do not accept this boy now, it will be another abandonment of Okinawa!”
 It sounded like a scream.

- When Dr. Matuda came, the situation at the office desk changed completely.
+ When Dr. Matsuda came, the situation at the office desk changed completely.

 On March 8, 1960, the door of the Hoshizuka Keiaien National Sanatorium was opened to me.
 Dr. Matsuda said to my father,